Model Provider Routing Gate

 Why this matters

-The acquisition-grade story is simple: SecurityRecipes can become the neutral policy layer that makes multi-model agentic AI safe to approve.
+The review-ready story is simple: SecurityRecipes can become the neutral policy layer that makes multi-model agentic AI safe to approve.
 Open knowledge gets teams started.
-The paid surface is the hosted provider-routing PDP, tenant-specific model registry, contract-state checks, route telemetry, procurement exports, and trust-center evidence.
+The hosted-ready surface is the hosted provider-routing PDP, tenant-specific model registry, contract-state checks, route telemetry, procurement exports, and trust-center evidence.

 MCP examples